 Significantly, Thomas Cooper was one of the few remaining independent shipping boutiques with an international network of its own.
 Penningtons Manches had previously dipped its toe into international waters by opening an office in San Francisco (in latter years it had developed some tech expertise) but the Thomas Cooper merger gave it a much more significant network at a stroke, including outposts in key arbitration and private wealth jurisdictions such as Singapore.
 Shipping had never been a Penningtons practice, but Thomas Cooper’s arbitration strengths made it attractive to a firm with a strong emphasis on litigation.

-Current leader David Raine took on the role of managing partner in 2008, becoming chief executive when the former role was abolished in 2013.
+Current leader David Raine took on the role of managing partner in 2008, becoming chief executive at the time of the Manches merger in 2013.
+He will step down in October 2022.

 Penningtons Manches Cooper’s leadership team